Slaughtermen (band): History

+The band held a one-year residency at the Rising Sun Hotel in Melbourne.
+During this period, singer Stephen purchased a "Reverend" title for twenty-five dollars from a religious organization advertised in the National Enquirer.

-Pendlebury and Hefner left the band after the release of Melbourne, Memphis and a Mansion, and were replaced by Tony Thornton, (drums) and Martin Lubran (lead guitar and pedal steel).
+Memphis and a Mansion, and were replaced by Tony Thornton, (drums) and Martin Lubran (lead guitar and pedal steel).

 After a lacklustre Sydney tour in 1988 the band ceased performing and released Jesus Can't Remember in April 1989 as a 12" EP.
 Later in 1989, Stephen formed the Ian Stephen Band and released solo material.
 In 1994 The Slaughtermen reconvened for a series of performances in Melbourne, and released a CD, Gospel Gold, on the Massive label in 1995.
 This 20 track disc featured live recordings of their gospel material culled from the Live Naturally album and various sound board recordings.
 In 1997, 2007 and 2009 the original members reformed for one-off concerts in Melbourne.

 In May 2012 The Slaughtermen announced performances in Melbourne for the coming August.

 The Slaughtermen performed in August 2013 at the Caravan Club, Oakleigh, Victoria.
 Following the last song of the evening the band announced that it would no longer perform "Jesus Saves White Trash".

 The Slaughtermen performed twice in Sept 2014, in Melbourne, at Tago Mago in Thornbury and The Caravan Club in Oakleigh.
 The band once again revisited "Jesus Saves White Trash" due to many requests by the audience.